 You can follow these simple steps on the GST portal to view your electronic cash ledger:

 Step 2 – Login to the GST portal with your valid credentials.

 Step 3 – Click on Services > Ledgers and click on Electronic Cash Ledger tab.

 Step 5 – Click on Electronic Cash Ledger.

+Step 6 – Select the From and To dates using the calendar to select the period for which you want to view the Electronic Cash Ledger.
+Click on Go.
 Note: Please keep in mind that you can view the Electronic Cash Ledger for a maximum period of six months only.

 Step 7 – Your Electronic Cash Ledger details will be displayed

 Step 9 – Click on the amount displayed under each of the major heads to view the minor ‘heads’ details.
 When you click on a major ‘head’, say IGST, the corresponding minor head details of IGST will appear.